-The Company has seven Directors being Hugh Osmond, Andy Bassadone, Gareth Edwards, Glyn Barker, Yishay Malkov, Tiffany Sword and James Darwent.
+The Company has six Directors being Hugh Osmond, Andy Bassadone, Gareth Edwards, Glyn Barker, Tiffany Sword and Sharon Badelek.

-Details of the Board's extensive industry experience, skills and personal qualities are highlighted in the biographies on pages 24 and 25.
+Details of the Board's extensive industry experience, skills and personal qualities are highlighted in the biographies on pages 26 and 27.

-The Board keeps a close eye on all industry changes and receives regulatory and corporate updates from a number of external advisors who advise where necessary on the legal aspects of any ongoing regulatory enquiries.
+The Board keeps a close eye on all industry changes and receives regulatory and corporate updates from a number of external advisers who advise where necessary on the legal aspects of any ongoing regulatory enquiries.
 This ensures that the necessary mix of experience, skills, personal qualities and capabilities delivers the strategy of the Group for the benefit of the shareholders over the medium to long term.
-For example, Glyn Barker, as the Audit Committee Chair, is a member of the ICAEW, and James Darwent as interim CFO, is a Certified Accountant, and both undertake regular development to ensure they remain up to date with changes in standards.
+For example, Glyn Barker, as the Audit Committee Chairman, is a member of the ICAEW, and Sharon Badelek as CFO, is a Certified Accountant, and both undertake regular development to ensure they remain up to date with changes in standards.